alinepure/aws-ecs-cd-pipeline/README.md

 ### Pipeline Prep

+1) Ensure the ECR Repository is [created.](http://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html)
-1) Upload the [ECS Service CloudFormation template](service.template) to the [CloudFormation Source Bucket](#definitions).
+2) Upload the [ECS Service CloudFormation template](service.template) to the [CloudFormation Source Bucket](#definitions).
 Note the Parameters starting with DB are not actually required and are an example of how you might pass an environment variable to your application when using this method.
-2) Create a file named service-options.json with the following content, this will be referred to as the options file in the rest of this document.
+3) Create a file named service-options.json with the following content, this will be referred to as the options file in the rest of this document.
 Replace __ECS Cluster Name__ with the [ECS Cluster Name](#definitions) and __Target Group Arn__ with the [target group ARN](#definitions).
 The __App Name__ should be unique across all of